kemalyen/product-api/README.md

 This repository is under heavy development.
 Please, visit the repository later.

-After cloning the repository, you should run compose to download and install the packages.
+After cloning the repository, you should run composer to download and install the packages.

 ```
 composer install